MrHerrington/Ubuntu_tricks/Installing MS OFFICE 2010 32 bit.md

-# Install Microsoft Office 2010 32 bit on Ubuntu
+# Installing Microsoft Office 2010 32 bit on Ubuntu

 During numerous tests, a successful installation of the Microsoft Office 2010 version for 32-bit systems was carried out.
 The system performance has been tested on Ubuntu 24.04 LTS system.